fsefidabi/nodejs-postgres/README.md

 ### Connect to postgres database

- _1. Using "-idx" suffix on each command will connect you to the related table with indexed columns._ Example: for insert batch data into indexed table: `npm run pg-bulk-idx`

- _2. Using these commands will automatically generate a new table and insert random rows into created table._
+ _1. Using these commands will automatically generate a new table and insert random rows into created table._

+ _2. Using "-idx" suffix on each command will connect you to the related table with indexed columns._

-- Insert new random rows `npm run pg-bulk`
+- Insert new random rows `npm run bulk` or `npm run bulk-idx`

-- Query on records `npm run query`
+- Query on records `npm run query` or `npm run query-idx`

-- Drop / delete a table `npm run pg-drop`
+- Drop / delete a table `npm run drop` or `npm run drop-idx`

 ---

-### Connect to clickhouse database

-- Create a new table ``` npm run ch-table```

-- Insert new random rows `npm run ch-bulk`

-- Drop / delete a table `npm run ch-drop`

 > Configuration options in both postgres and clickhouse databases: